National Committee for a Free Germany: Branch groups

 The NKFD was a part of a broader Movement for a Free Germany.
 Although this movement began before the creation of the NKFD, the latter profoundly affected the movement.
 Since 1943, participants of the movement, deserters from the Wehrmacht and German defectors, had been creating organisations modeled after the NKFD, the names of which also included the words "Committee" and "Free Germany".
-The best-known organisations of the movement were Anti-Fascist Committee for a Free Germany, organised by the defectors to Greek partisans, and Committee "Free Germany" for the West, which called itself the "representative" of the NKFD in German-occupied France.
+The best-known organisations of the movement were Anti-Fascist Committee for a Free Germany, organised by soldiers who defected to the Greek partisans, and Committee "Free Germany" for the West, which called itself the "representative" of the NKFD in German-occupied France.

 Post-war

 After the defeat of Nazi Germany, NKFD members mostly returned to the Soviet occupation zone in Germany and had a key role in building the German Democratic Republic.
 Some BDO members had a key role in building the National People's Army, but others like Seydlitz were prosecuted as war criminals.